GXDE-OS/gxde-os.github.io/en/install/faq.md

 ---

+Q0: It's so slow when using `apt` to install packages.
+Can it be faster?

+A0: We use multi-line download to solve this.
+Simply replace `apt` with `aptss` will solve this problem.

+---

 Q1: I am using an old computer/virtual machine that requires Legacy BIOS booting, but I encounter a grub installation failure when installing with the GXDE installation disk.

 A1: For ISO versions 15.13 and below, Legacy BIOS currently only supports installation using the Debian installer.
 Select "Advanced options" on the boot screen and then choose "Install."